scmscomb/scmscomb.github.io/conference.md

 ### Meals

-Coffee breaks and lunches will be provided during the conference.
+Lunches will be served at the dining hall during the conference.
+Meal vouchers for breakfast and dinner at the dining hall will be provided during the conference.
+Participants are also encouraged to explore nearby restaurants.

-Additional information regarding the conference dinner and banquet arrangements will be announced later.
+The Mid-Autumn Festival Banquet will be held on the evening of September 25 at Jing Pu Hui (晶浦会), located on the 4th floor of Shanghai Tower (上海中心大厦).

 ### Payment and Internet Access